-Bonus tip: Schedule time each week to straighten up, put everything away and go through all the inbox items.
+Bonus tip: Schedule time each week to straighten up, put everything away, and go through all the inbox items.
 Then block out time to get those actionable items done and put away.

 What if I have a small space?

 I know everyone doesn’t have the luxury of a dedicated room for their office.
 That’s okay, You can still keep a small space organized.
-Definately minimize your tools and supplies and use other parts of your home.
+Definitely minimize your tools and supplies and use other parts of your home.

 A small drawer or basket can keep these items off your desk and give you more room to work.
-Keep out only what you need for that task and tucking other items away.
+Keep out only what you need for that task and tuck other items away.
 You can always spread out a large project on the dining room table or garage workbench when needed.
 And your favorite living room chair or porch swing is a great place to read or study.